-American author, Richelle Mead, has sold 8 million copies of her series in 35 countries.
-It turned out to be the New York Bestseller and was eventually appreciated by a huge crowd of young readers.
-The Book had a whole new concept of cool vampires and a university that caters to their kind.
+American author Richelle Mead has sold 8 million copies of her series in 35 countries.
+It turned out to be a New York Times bestseller and was eventually appreciated by a huge crowd of young readers.
+The book had a whole new concept of cool vampires and a university that caters to their kind.

 Every book shares a story with new characters and adventures that surround them.
 But there is nothing we can pay homage to until we read the entire book.
 The ending is very obvious and the romance aspect is just clichéd.

 The first part of the book was adapted into a movie with the same name in the year 2014.
 The movie did not turn out very well, with the central characters portrayed in a generic manner.

 Shiver is a New York Times bestseller by Maggie Stiefvater.
 The book follows a forbidden love story dwelling between responsibilities.
 Shiver treads the familiar ground of human-vampire romance.
 In this case, it is a human and a werewolf.